McDonald's says rough ride to continue into 2015

 "January comparable sales are expected to be negative and results are expected to remain pressured, particularly in the first half of the year," Thompson said in a statement.

-Fourth-quarter net income dropped 21 percent to $1.1 billion (0.73 billion pounds), or $1.13 per share, while revenue fell more than 7 percent to $6.57 billion.
+Fourth-quarter net income dropped 21 percent to $1.1 billion, or $1.13 per share, while revenue fell more than 7 percent to $6.57 billion.
 Global sales at established restaurants were down 0.9 percent.

 U.S. comparable sales in December offered a glimmer of hope, rising 0.4 percent and marking the first increase since October 2013.